nodeshift/opossum/README.md

   * `close` - emitted when the breaker state changes to `closed`
   * `halfOpen` - emitted when the breaker state changes to `halfOpen`
   * `fallback` - emitted when the breaker has a fallback function and executes it
-  * `semaphore-locked` - emitted when the breaker is at capacity and cannot execute the request
+  * `semaphoreLocked` - emitted when the breaker is at capacity and cannot execute the request
-  * `health-check-failed` - emitted when a user-supplied health check function returns a rejected promise
+  * `healthCheckFailed` - emitted when a user-supplied health check function returns a rejected promise

 Handling events gives a greater level of control over your application behavior.